Had I seen it before: Yes, I’ve seen the first six episodes.

 What IMDb says: New Jersey mob boss, Tony Soprano, deals with personal and professional issues in his home and business life, which affects his mental state and ends up seeking professional psychiatric counseling.

 Why I picked it: The Sopranos has the distinction of being the oldest pilot on my list.
-While it’s not the first HBO original drama, it’s the first one to be relevant.
+While it’s not the first HBO original drama, it’s the first one to be as relevant as it was.
 It helped usher in a new era for HBO, one where the original content would be as much of a selling point as movies with all the swearing and nudity intact.
 The Sopranos did for HBO what House of Cards did for Netflix, which means it must’ve pretty damn good.

 Continue reading “30 Pilots in 30 Days: The Sopranos”